NCERT Class 12 Physics Solutions 2022-23 for All Chapters – Download PDF

 Q4.
 A steady current flows in a metallic conductor of a non-uniform cross-section.
 Which of these quantities is constant along the conductor: current, current density, electric field, drift speed?

 Q5.
-A square coil of side 10 cm consists of 20 turns and carries a current of 12 A. The coil is suspended vertically and the normal to the plane of the coil makes an angle of 30º with the direction of a uniform horizontal magnetic field of magnitude 0.80 T. What is the magnitude of torque experienced by the coil?
+A square coil of side 10 cm consists of 20 turns and carries a current of 12 A. The coil is suspended vertically and the normal to plane of the coil makes an angle of 30º with the direction of a uniform horizontal magnetic field of magnitude 0.80 T. What is the magnitude of torque?

 Ans: Length of a side of the square coil, l = 10 cm = 0.1 m